 When it comes to your resume, you’re probably so concerned about what to include and add that you don’t think about what to remove.
 However, you most likely have quite a few unnecessary words that can be eliminated to avoid fluff or distraction.
-Keyword optimization is a very important part of your resume, and your resume won’t be as optimized as it should be if there’s extra or unneeded words
+Keyword optimization is a very important part of your resume, and your resume won’t be as optimized as it should be if there are extra or unneeded words.

 First Step: Determine what words DO belong in your resume.
 If you haven’t already tailored your resume to the position you’re applying for, check out our blog on How To Tailor Your Resume to the Job Description.
 This is a great place to start because it will ensure you have all the necessary keywords Applicant Tracking Software (ATS) will be looking for in your resume.
 When it comes to resume optimization, keywords are key.
 But, it’s also important to make sure you don’t have unnecessary or unprofessional words taking up space and distracting from the point of your resume.

 Once you’re sure your resume has all the necessary keywords and skills required, it’s time to get into the editing phase and determine what can be taken out.
 Start with the fluff and filler words.
 These words don’t actually impress but tend to highlight insecurity.
 A recruiter will take one look at your resume and think you’re trying too hard to market yourself.
 Think of your resume as prime real estate.
 If you include too many unnecessary words, they will dilute the market value of your resume.

 Fluff Words To Remove From Your Resume